The Best Companion

 - Ask your friends to bring their dogs to your home.
-Make sure their dogs are a safe and friendly dog.
+Make sure their dogs are safe and friendly dogs.

 - Don’t let your puppy play with dogs that you don’t know.

-- Bring your puppy to meet different new people, but make sure the people that you are about to meet love dog.
+- Bring your puppy to meet different new people, but make sure the people that you are about to meet love dogs.